 Abstract:

 My response to these essays speculates on two motivations for their revisiting the topic of Romantic psychosis now.
-One is the manifest derangement of top male leadership in the US as it showcases the bankruptcy of phallic regimes and need for more expansive, fluid alternatives.
-A second is how recent theorizations of mind/brain and body/mind/world entanglements reinstate the value of poetry in mobilizing a neuro-diversified array of sense-making processes.
-At the same time, neuro-analytic accounts of schizophrenia identify malfunctions in mechanisms that demarcate inner from outer, self experience from world, suggesting that post/humanist desires to intensify the porosity of boundaries must continue to reckon with the terror and arrest that accompany thought experienced as decoupled from thinker.
+One is the manifest derangement of top male leadership in the United States as it showcases the bankruptcy of phallic regimes and the need for more expansive, fluid alternatives.
+A second is how recent theorizations of mind/brain and body/mind/world entanglements reinstate the value of poetry in mobilizing a neurodiversified array of sensemaking processes.
+At the same time, neuroanalytic accounts of schizophrenia identify malfunctions in mechanisms that demarcate inner from outer, self-experience from world experience, suggesting that (post)humanist desires to intensify the porosity of boundaries must continue to reckon with the terror and arrest that accompany thought experienced as decoupled from the thinker.
 It looks for guidance on how to live on this edge.

 This triad of essays invites us to think again about Romantic psychosis.
 What’s to think?

 There’s a well-established tradition of linking genius to madness and Romantic poetic genius to psychopathology.
 The linkage propels revolutionary thought in the Romantic era bent on destroying established habits of mind and their solidification into societal institutions and cognitive mechanisms.
-It prizes perception of before-unapprehended connections between persons and things and honors the vitally metaphorical vocabulary of poets for exercising the capacity in less visionary persons.
+It prizes the perception of before-unapprehended connections between persons and things, and it honors the vitally metaphorical vocabulary of poets for exercising the capacity in less visionary persons.
 It wants to blow things up, de-link, vacate.
 This desire endangers the mind-brain-bodies that it inhabits.
-Neuro-psychological studies of extraordinary creativity emphasize the salience of affective disorders, especially bipolar disorder, in creative writers, a connection that Kay Jamieson amplifies in her analysis of Lord Byron and listing of some 14 British Romantic-era writers with “probable cyclothymia, major depression, or manic-depressive illness” (Jamieson, 267; Appendix B).
+Neuropsychological studies of extraordinary creativity emphasize the salience of affective disorders, especially bipolar disorder, in creative writers, a connection that Kay Redfield Jamison amplifies in her analysis of Lord Byron where she lists some 14 British Romantic-era writers with “probable cyclothymia, major depression, or manic-depressive illness” (267).
 Subsequent studies such as those by Cosman and Nettle foreground schizotypic traits.
 Some scholars characterize the distinction in literary-historical terms, with Romantic poetics aligned with affective disorders and Modernism with psychosis, as does Sass.

-The “creative personality” is not the focus or concern of these reflections on psychotic manifestations in Mary Wollstonecraft, Beau Brummell and the Prince Regent, and Elizabeth Barrett Browning.
-Nor is individual psychopathology, even if the personages on which they focus are considered deranged, often by words and poetic wording.
+The “creative personality” is not the focus or concern of these reflections on psychotic manifestations in Mary Wollstonecraft, Beau Brummell and the Prince Regent, and Elizabeth Barrett Browning nor is individual psychopathology, even if the personages on which they focus are often considered deranged by words and poetic wording.
 Each essayist leaves that domain to clinical experts and instead treats psychosis as a cultural-political diagnostic whose registering symptoms are linguistic and occasionally poetic.
-Moreover, their joint expertise in Lacanian psychoanalysis results in shared understandings and estimations of the cultural “benefits” of psychotic approaches to reality: apprehending the phallus as fictional, the unconscious as structured like a language, the symbolic as vitally non-sensical, jouissance as the domain of the feminine.
+Moreover, their joint expertise in Lacanian psychoanalysis results in shared understandings and estimations of the cultural “benefits” of psychotic approaches to reality: apprehending the phallus as fictional, the unconscious as structured like a language, the Symbolic as vitally nonsensical, jouissance as the domain of the feminine.
 These impulses guide what the psychotic manifestations in their chosen texts are said to portend: ontological collapse of the subject (Singer-Wollstonecraft); pissing on walls as the jouissance of political writing (Fay-Brummell); women writers as keeping asynchronous time (Sigler-Barrett Browning).
 In this regard, the essays are “properly” schizoanalytic in Deleuze and Guattari’s sense.
-Their featured breakthroughs break through various Oedipal and capitalist strictures, unleashing particulates of the Real in subjects en-route to becoming other.
+Their featured breakthroughs break through various Oedipal and capitalist strictures, unleashing particulates of the Real in subjects en route to becoming other.